jiripetrlik/handy-dns/README.md

 ### DNS Manager image

-DNS manager is an application written in GO which provides simple REST API to manage DNS zone file.
+DNS manager is an application written in Go which provides simple REST API to manage DNS zone file.
 Use following commands to run iterative DNS server with zone file managed by DNS manager: